Sense: A Cyberpunk Ghost Story: Controversy

 Following the game's release on Switch, Top Hat Studios released a statement indicating they would not censor the game, despite receiving calls on social media to censor the game and death threats relating to the game's art style.
 Though TheGamer questioned whether the statement was instead a manufactured controversy, noting the game received an influx of reviews following the statement, most of which they said were from people who barely played the game, and which contained statements in opposition to "social justice warriors."
 The Gamer also argued that the art-style present in the game is outdated and that therefore criticism of it is justified.
 Top Hat Studios responded to the article by TheGamer, ResetEra, and other venues, addressing the accusations of manufactured controversy by providing screenshots of these threats in a Twitter post.

 Reception

-On Metacritic the Switch version game holds a 55 rating based on 7 reviews indicating "mixed or average reviews".
-In a review for the PC version for Noisy Pixel Azario Lopez said the game was "a call back to classic survival horror adventures that seemed to cater so much to the developer's needs that it left out the most important part: The player" and that "The story will rarely make sense, and the haphazard nature of the puzzle design force many moments of aimless backtracking."
-While Cubed3 said in a review of the PC version "fails as an adventure game."
-While Finger Guns said in a review of the Switch version that "For a game about spirits, Sense: A Cyberpunk Ghost Story is pretty soulless.
+On Metacritic the Nintendo Switch version game holds a 55 rating based on 7 reviews indicating "mixed or average reviews".
+Finger Guns said in a review of the Switch version that "For a game about spirits, Sense: A Cyberpunk Ghost Story is pretty soulless.
 A by-the-numbers backtracking horror game in the vein of Clock Tower its structure and content feel lackluster and a little disappointing if you went in expecting cyberpunk themes."